vruumllc/vr65816_PCB/README.md

 Here are some things to keep in mind before building my vr65816:

 1. Rumbledethump has stated that he has no interest in supporting the 65816.
 That means this project is a kind of a bastard son, or as I like to think of it, love child (;^/), of his efforts.
 Please don't ask him to add any new features in support of this project.
-2. Similarly, tread carefully at the [Picocomputer 6502 Discord site\](https://discord.com/channels/534571197908647946/1545859287706902559).
+2. Similarly, tread carefully at the [Picocomputer 6502 Discord site](https://discord.com/channels/534571197908647946/1545859287706902559).
 Rumbledethumps has created an '#other-hardware' channel for projects like mine.
 Please use it.
 I'll keep on eye on it.
-3. Very importantly, neither C compiler supporting the Picocomputer 6502 (RP6502 for short) compiles for the 65816!
+3. Very importantly, neither C compiler supporting the RP6502 compiles for the 65816!
 The ca65 assembler piece of the [cc65 project](https://cc65.github.io/) DOES understand 65816 assembly, though (I'm not sure about [llvm-mos's assembler](https://llvm-mos.org/wiki/Welcome)).
 This means that to exploit the advanced features and memory of the vr65816, you will need to code in assembly language.
 See my examples in the vr65816_examples repository.